 What is a Cryptographer?

-Cryptography keeps messages and other data secret and away from the prying eyes of criminals or enemy governments by using mathematically based encryption methods.
+Are you interested in keeping messages and other data secrets away from the prying eyes of criminals or enemy governments?
+You may be interested in becoming a cryptographer!

 A. Cryptography is the science and art of designing algorithms for secret communication